KinanBab/CS591K1-Labs/README.md

 ### Agda

-We use the latest Agda version (Agda 2.5.4), We recommend installing Agda using Haskel's package manager Hackage.
+We use the latest Agda version (Agda 2.5.4.2), We recommend installing Agda using Haskel's package manager Hackage.
 To use hackage, you must install these
 [prerequisites](https://agda.readthedocs.io/en/latest/getting-started/prerequisites.html#prerequisites).
 After installing the prerequisites, follow these
 [instructions](https://agda.readthedocs.io/en/latest/getting-started/installation.html#installation-from-hackage) to install Agda, and Emacs' agda-mode to facilitate editing Agda scripts.
-We will use the Agda standard library frequently, follow these [instructions](https://github.com/agda/agda-stdlib) to install it, be sure to add it to the defaults file, so that it is included with all Agda projects by default.
+We will use the Agda standard library frequently, follow these [instructions](https://github.com/agda/agda-stdlib) to install it, use version 0.17 and not version 1.0.
+Be sure to add it to the defaults file, so that it is included with all Agda projects by default.

 ### ATS